kibitan/masking/README.md

 ## Usage

-1. Setup configuration for anonymizing target tables/columns to `masking.yml`
+1. Setup configuration for anonymizing target tables/columns to `masking.yml`.

+    *NOTE: the columns which doesn't mention here will be NOT anonymized, it stays as it is.*

     ```yaml
       # table_name:
       #   column_name: masked_value